cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 ```
 </details>

-4. Commit the changes by adding a comment (e.g. "added title flag"), and select the **Commit directly to the `development` branch** radio button, before clicking **Commit changes**.
+4. Commit the changes by adding a comment (e.g. "added title flag"), and select the **Commit directly to the `development` branch** radio button.
+And then click **Commit changes**.

-### Adding .vuejs
+### Adding .vuejs Marke File

-1. At the root level of `development` branch, click **Create a new file** button.
+1. Navigate to the root level of the `development` branch of the microblog-frontend repository.
+Click the **Create a new file** button.
-2. Name your file `.vuejs` (don't forget leading period).
+2. Name the file `.vuejs` (don't forget leading period).
 3. Leave the file blank, commit the file by adding a comment (e.g. "New .vuejs file").
-Ensure the **Commit directly to the `development` branch** radio button is enabled, the click **Commit new file**.
+Ensure the **Commit directly to the `development` branch** radio button is enabled.
+Then select **Commit new file**.

 ### See Deployed Microblog Website
-1. Navigate to CloudBees Core, ensure you are with the **Blue Ocean** view.
-On the header, click **Pipelines**.
+1. Switch to the CloudBees Core tab within your internet browser.
+Select the **Blue Ocean** view associated with your team if not already seen.
+In the header, click **Pipelines** option.
-2. Click the `microblog-frontend` pipeline.
-3. Select the job running from the `development` branch.
+2. Select the `microblog-frontend` pipeline.
+Then, click on the job currently running from the `development` branch.
-4. On the subsequent page, you should see 3 stages that define the pipeline.
+3. On the subsequent page, you should see 3 stages that define the pipeline.
 Click the **Deploy** stage to see all the steps that will run during this stage.
-5. When the **Deploy** stage has completed (indicated by the header turning green), select the last **Shell Script** step.
+4. When the **Deploy** stage has completed (indicated by the header turning green), select the last **Shell Script** step.
-6. Open the the displayed URL in a new tab(that follows the format: http://development.YOUR_ORG_NAME-microblog-frontend.v1.k8s.tel).
+5. Open the the displayed URL in a new tab(that follows the format: http://development.YOUR_ORG_NAME-microblog-frontend.v1.k8s.tel).
 This is the microblog!

 ### Checking Communication with CloudBees Rollout